nurbolatkz/nurbolatkz/README.md

 ##ABOUT ME

 I am kind student and always learner :).
-I just interested in Backend and Machine Learning.
+I just interested in Full stack and Machine Learning.
 Here I will share with you what I will learn on these journeys.

 ###Language and Tools